DataDog/documentation/content/graphing/faq/how-to-graph-percentiles-in-datadog.md

 ### Additional percentiles

-Via the "histogram_percentiles" line of the configuration file of the agent, you can get extra percentiles, e.g.:
+Via the "histogram_percentiles" line of the configuration file of the agent, get extra percentiles, e.g.:

 histogram_percentiles: 0.95, 0.75